reality-two/reality2-documentation/userfriendly/construct.md

 Typically, you would load a definition file into the Construct window, or create it from scratch, perhaps from parts loaded from elsewhere (such as Antennae / plugins).
 To use it, you have to 'Send it to the Node', whereupon you can change to view mode, test the functionality, perhaps save it, or go round again to tweak it in Construct mode.

+NOTE: Bees are not running on the Reality2 Node until they are 'Sent'.
+So, just because you can see a Bee in the construct mode, doesn't, necessarily, mean that it is running.

 ## Swarms

 The main unit is the digital 'Bee', short for 'BEneficent Entity'.
 Elsewhere, you may find Bees referred to as Sentants.
 'Sentant' is the more technical term and stands for 'Sentient Digital Agents'.